Waverly, Pennsylvania: Education

+The school district is Abington Heights School District.

 The first school was started in his log cabin in 1804 by Elder Miller, the first settler in the town.
 The first dedicated school was built in 1830 on the Philadelphia and Great Bend Turnpike.
 After it ceased being used as a school, it became a private residence for many years; the Waverly Historic Society is currently planning for its renovation and use as their headquarters.
 In 1844, a group of investors started the Madison Academy.
 This was a private school which enjoyed high regard and taught a rigorous curriculum to boys and girls.
 Students came from all over Pennsylvania to attend the Madison Academy; some of its graduates became judges and attorneys.
 The tuition ranged from $2.00 to $10.00 per quarter, depending upon the grade, and the boarding house next door charged $1.25 to $1.50 per week.
 Following the closing of the private school in 1878, the building was used as a public school through 1925, at which time it was razed.
 The Belin family donated a new school building to the town that originally served all grades.
-The site of that school is now occupied by a newer building, Waverly Elementary, which serves kindergarten through fourth grade and is part of the Abington Heights School District.
+The site of that school is now occupied by a newer building, Waverly Elementary, which serves kindergarten through fourth grade and is part of the Abington Heights School District, ranked 57th in the state of Pennsylvania according to US News.

 The bell from the Madison Academy hangs behind Waverly Elementary, a testament to the long tradition of academic excellence in Waverly.
 Although the academy was razed, the house across the street from it has a bell in its attic and is sometimes mistaken for the original Madison Academy.